 L’effort de consolidation budgétaire annoncé impliquera des arbitrages entre différentes mesures socio-fiscales concernant les ménages.
 Au-delà de leur impact budgétaire, ces mesures peuvent engendrer d’importants effets redistributifs.
 Pour éclairer les arbitrages possibles, nous commençons par présenter le cadre fixé par la loi de finances pour 2025, et plus particulièrement la contribution différentielle sur les hauts revenus.
 Nous proposons ensuite une analyse des effets budgétaires et redistributifs de différentes mesures qui peuvent contribuer à la consolidation budgétaire, à la fois du côté des recettes et du côté des dépenses, avec les prestations et transferts en direction des ménages.

-Policy paper based on Inequality of Opportunity in South Asia: A long-run analysis (see below)
+Policy paper based on Inequality of Opportunity in South Asia: The Puzzle of Educational Gains Without Consumption Gains (see below)

 Work in Progress